Layr-Labs/eigenda-client-rs/crates/rust-eigenda-v2-client/README.md

 ### Dispersal and Retrieval

-This example uses the holesky ETH chain.
+This example uses the Holesky ETH chain.

 ```rs
 use std::str::FromStr;